-Impact: Impact of accidents on event activity workers. | Own operations, downstream | Medium-term and at customer-selected event and worksite locations.
+Impact: Impact of accidents on event activity workers. | Own operations, downstream | Medium-term

 For GL events Group, "value chain workers" correspond directly to all of its employees and intermittents, and indirectly to all of its service providers, partners, subcontractors and customers, wherever the Group operates.
 All services are provided at Group company sites (offices, warehouses, reception areas)